 WGS stands for World Geodetic System and is a standard for use in mapping the Earth's spheroidal surface.
 The latest revision is WGS 84, which is also the reference coordinate system used by Global Positioning System (GPS) devices.
 Geodetic references are needed because the earth is not a perfect sphere.

 UTM, or Universal Transverse Mercator, is a modern mapping coordinate system developed by the US Army Corps of Engineers in the 1940s.
 UTM is a grid-based coordinate system that differs from traditional longitude and latitude in that it divides the world into a series of sixty zones.
 This allows distance calculations to be done more easily with less distortion than the trigonometric formulas needed for longitude/latitude.
 These calculations were particularly important during WWII and it was this work during the war that led to adoption of UTM in the post-war years.
-See http://egsc.usgs.gov/isb/pubs/factsheets/fs07701.h
+See http://egsc.usgs.gov/isb/pubs/factsheets/fs07701.html for some background information.

 So back to our query.
 What we've done here is taken the location data for our cities, which are UTM based locations, and converted them to geodetic values for more accurate distance calculations.
 But the key here is to 'know your data'.
 This query works here for US data.
 Other regions will be using different coordinate reference systems for their locations.
 Teradata does provide over a thousand SRS references to be used by ST_Transform().
 Take a look at the table sysspatial.SPATIAL_REF_SYS table: